TRAINING

 Ruth was part of the faculty for the inaugural ROAP edition in 2020.

-Mrs Corm-Bakhos has authored several publications in the field of arbitration and more specifically in relation to Middle Eastern arbitration related topics.
+Mrs Corm-Bakhos has authored several publications in the field of arbitration.
 She is fluent in French, English and Arabic.
 Mrs Corm-Bakhos was admitted to the Paris Bar in 2003 and holds a Masters in Private Law and a DEA in Private International Law and International Trade Law from Assas University in Paris, France.

 Mrs Corm-Bakhos was part of the faculty for the first ROAP EMEA edition in 2021.